What is a UTI?

 What treatment do I need?

-Your local pharmacist can advise on treatments to help manage any discomfort, you should:
+Your local community pharmacist can advise on treatments to help manage any discomfort, and if necessary, prescribe antibiotics.

 - drink plenty of fluid